declantyson/declantyson.co.uk/views/content/blogs-bond/tomorrow-never-dies.md

 ### What about the theme tune?

 It’s a bit warbly, and a sounds a bit like Sheryl Crow was being held at gunpoint whilst she was singing it.
 It is accompanied by a fantastic, if a little odd, image sequence, which has an X-Ray theme, completely irrelevant to the rest of the film.
 Oh, and there’s some Diamonds thrown in there for good measure.
-Because to be honest, this film is on a similar level to Diamonds Are Forever.
+Because to be honest, this film is on a similar level to [Diamonds Are Forever](/blogalongabond/diamonds-are-forever).

-The score as a whole, though, is excellent, and the techno-infused beats are worked better than they were in Goldeneye.
+The score as a whole, though, is excellent, and the techno-infused beats are worked better than they were in GoldenEye.

+---

 Well, so far in Brosnan’s era we’ve had good-bad.
 Hint for the next two films: this is a pattern.
+[The World Is Not Enough](/blogalongabond/the-world-is-not-enough) is up next.